genuis-real/genuis/README.md

 ## Get your Env right

 You'll need to add the environment vars listed in `.envrc.sample`.
-If you install [direnv](You'll need https://direnv.net/).
-You can duplicate the `.envrc.sample` file and rename it to `.envrc` then fill in the variables appropriately.
+If you install [direnv](https://direnv.net/) you can duplicate the `.envrc.sample` file and rename it to `.envrc` then fill in the variables appropriately.

 ## Running